Alvaro-Kothe/earthquake-hazzard/README.md

 - **Earthquake Map**: Displays the geographical locations where earthquakes occurred.
 - **Time Series Plots**: Two separate plots showing the average earthquake magnitude by country and continent over time.
-  - **NOTE:** Since the data for this plots is aggregated by continent and country, the average magnitude for the $i$th continent is defined as the average of the average of the earthquake magnitude weighted by the number of earthquakes:
+  - **NOTE:** Since the data for this plots is aggregated by continent and country, the average magnitude for the $i$-th continent is defined as the average of the average of the earthquake magnitude weighted by the number of earthquakes:
     $$\frac{\sum_{j=1}^{n_i} \bar x_{ij} m_{ij}}{\sum_{j=1}^{n_i} m_{ij}},$$
     where $n_{i}$ is the number of countries,
-    $\bar x_{ij}$ is the average magnitude for the $j$th country in the $i$th continent and $m_{ij}$ is the number of earthquakes.
+    $\bar x_{ij}$ is the average magnitude for the $j$-th country in the $i$-th continent and $m_{ij}$ is the number of earthquakes.
 - **Pie Charts**: Visualizes the distribution of earthquakes by magnitude category, country, and continent.